Kate Marshall

 Kathleen Marie Marshall (née Soltero; born July 22, 1959) is an American lawyer and politician who served as the 35th lieutenant governor of Nevada from 2019 to 2021.
 She is a member of the Democratic Party and was previously the Nevada state treasurer.
 She was ineligible to run for a third term as treasurer in 2014 due to lifetime term limits established by the Nevada Constitution.
 She unsuccessfully ran for Nevada secretary of state in 2014.
 In 2018, she was elected lieutenant governor.
 She resigned as lieutenant governor on September 17, 2021 to join the Biden administration's White House Office of Intergovernmental Affairs.

+Marshall is a candidate for mayor of Reno in the 2026 Reno mayoral election, seeking to succeed incumbent mayor Hillary Schieve, who is term-limited.

 Early life and education

-Marshall was born in San Francisco.
-She graduated from the University of California, Berkeley in 1982.
+Marshall was born in San Francisco, one of six siblings, with her father's roots in Mexico and her mother's in Ireland.
+She graduated from the University of California, Berkeley in 1982 with a Bachelor of Arts degree in political science and English.

 After graduation, she served in Kenya as a member of the Peace Corps.
 She also interned for U.S. Senator Paul Laxalt's law firm.
+She went on to graduate from the UC Berkeley School of Law in 1990.

 Career

+After graduation, Marshall served in the United States Department of Justice, where she received the Antitrust Division's Outstanding Contribution Award for service.

+In 1997, Marshall moved to Nevada.

-After graduating from the UC Berkeley School of Law, Marshall went on to serve in the United States Department of Justice, where she received the Antitrust Division's Outstanding Contribution Award for service.
-Her career in public service continued when she became the senior deputy attorney general for the state of Nevada under Attorney General Frankie Sue Del Papa.
+Her career in public service continued as the senior deputy attorney general for the state of Nevada under Attorney General Frankie Sue Del Papa, where she created Nevada’s Antitrust Unit.

 Treasurer of Nevada

-Marshall was initially elected treasurer of Nevada in 2006.
+Marshall served as treasurer of Nevada from 2007 through 2015 and was initially elected in 2006.
 She won the Democratic nomination with over 65% of the vote and defeated Mark Destefano in the general election by a 47-41 margin.
-She was elected to a second term on November 2, 2010, against Steve Martin with 48% of the vote.
+She was elected to a second and final term on November 2, 2010, against Steve Martin with 48% of the vote.